 Researchers were not interested to show how acupuncture works.
 They were inspired by the prospect of creating powerful drugs with no side-effects.
 No addiction, no damaged stomach linings.
 Just powerful analgesia and healing effect acupuncture provides.

 They did not succeed.
+No big surprise.
 Nonetheless, their studies revealed to the Western medical world acupuncture’s mechanisms and ability to treat pain.